Julien-Fischer/cmd-mkf/README.md

 ```
 Usage:
-  mkf [filename] [-deocvih]
+  mkf [filename] [-cdeot][-ihv]

-Options:
+Main operation mode:

+  -c, --content=content      The content to write in this file
+  -d, --directory=directory  The directory where the file will be generated
   -e, --extension=extension  Specify the desired extension (no extension by default)
-  -d, --directory=directory  The directory where the file will be generated
-  -c, --content=content      The content to write in this file
   -o, --open                 Automatically opens the file upon generation.
+  -t, --time                 Uses a datetime prefix instead of a date prefix.

+Information output:

+  -h, --help                 Display this help message and exit
+  -i, --info                 Provide info about this software: version, release date, author
   -v, --version              Print the command version
-  -i, --info                 Provide info about this software: version, release date, author
-  -h, --help                 Display this help message and exit
 ```

 ## Install